anjos/popster/README.rst

 I advise you to install a Conda_-based environment for development and/or production use of this package with this command line::

-  $ conda create -n popster35 -c conda-forge python=3.5 docopt watchdog pillow
+  $ conda create -n popster35 --override-channels --channel=anjos --channel=defaults python=3.5 docopt pillow nose sphinx coverage pymediainfo watchdog
+  $ source activate popster35 #activates the environment for usage

 Build